pnpm/pnpm.io/docs/cli/exec.md

 title: pnpm exec
 ---

-Execute a shell command in scope of a project.
+Execute a shell command in scope of a project, which means that it will always treat the project root as the current working directory, may lead to confusion when you run a command after changing to a subdirectory.

 `node_modules/.bin` is added to the `PATH`, so `pnpm exec` allows executing commands of dependencies.